Key Points:

 It is important to point out that Flamingo’s GoPool is more of a party atmosphere.
 If you prefer a quieter, laid-back pool scene, you’ll want to visit Flamingo’s separate Beach Club Day Pool instead.

 My vote is a resounding “yes”.
-While there were some minor wear and tear issues, Flamingo’s Premium Room is an affordable suite that provides additional space and seating.
-At a mid-tier property like Flamingo, you expect to see a few dings here and there and I found the room to be exceptionally clean outside the few minor details pointed out.
+While there were some minor wear and tear, Flamingo’s Studio Suite is affordable and offers additional space and seating.
+At a mid-tier property like Flamingo, you expect to see a few dings here and there, and I found the room to be exceptionally clean, outside of the few minor details pointed out.

-As the suite comes with a mini-fridge, the room makes for a great spot to lounge or pre-game with friends before a night out on the town.
+With a mini-fridge, the suite makes for a great spot to lounge or pre-game with friends before a night out on the town.

-If you aren’t working off a complimentary stay like I was, you can expect to pay about 30% more for the Premium Room when compared to a standard accommodation.
-Whether or not the room is worth paying up for boils down to whether you can put the additional space, TV, and seating to use.
+If you aren’t working off a complimentary stay like I was, you can expect to pay about 30% more for the the suite compared to a standard accommodation.
+Whether the room is worth paying for depends on whether you can use the additional space, TV, and seating.

 See Also: Check out some of our other room reviews: